 As already mentioned: The most dangerous side effect of Trazodone use, is serotonin syndrome.
 Extreme care should, therefore, be taken when it is given along with other serotonin-enhancing drugs.
 Examples of these are:

 It is important to be forthcoming with any information concerning your dog’s health.
 As well as any possible side effects your dog may be experiencing.
-This to ensure the best possible outcome for you and your dog.
+This is to ensure the best possible outcome for you and your dog.

 There are a few alternatives to Trazodone.